VuBacktracking/PROFILE-MANAGEMENT-with-Tree-DataStructure/README.md

 1. Clone the repository: `git clone https://github.com/vhoang1206/PROFILE-MANAGEMENT-with-Tree-DataStructure.git`
 2. Install the required dependencies: `npm install`
 3. Run the application: `npm start`
-4. Access the application in your web browser at `http://localhost:3000`

 ## Contributing